denoland/celld/sdk/README.md

 # Deno Cells SDK

-This directory contains the TypeScript SDK for developing applications that run on [Deno Cells](https://ghcr.io/denoland/cells).
+This module contains the TypeScript SDK for developing applications that run on [Deno Cells](https://ghcr.io/denoland/cells).
 Deno Cells provides a model where each uniquely identified entity (a "cell") runs as a single JavaScript/TypeScript isolate with its own private, synchronous SQLite database, durably persisted to S3.